 Solution 7: Check the Hosts File

 All connections between IP addresses and their related domain names are mapped in the hosts' file.
-The computer will verify this document every time you visit a website to see which IP address matches the website's domain.
+The computer will find and verify this document every time you visit a website to see which IP address matches the website's domain.

 The hosts' file may have inadvertently blacklisted a specific IP address or URL, rendering the website inaccessible.
-As a result, it's a good idea to see if the document has blacklisted the website you want to visit.
+As a result, it's a good idea to find if the document has blacklisted the website you want to visit.

 To read the Windows hosts file in Windows, you'll need a text editor like Notepad.
 Type the application's name into the taskbar's search box and right-click it.
 Select the Run as administrator option.